 Ha!
 No. I wish!
-I managed to do the full-time travelling by housesitting mostly.
-I’ve housesat all over place – all over Australia, England, the U.S. and Canada.
+We’ve housesat all over place – all over Australia, England, the U.S. and Canada.
 It’s an incredible way to meet new people, make new friends (both of the human and animal kind), and save a ton of money while travelling.
 It’s something I would recommend to anyone doing a long term travel experience.

 Finally, in July 2019, my husband and I found a place to live in Tasmania.
 Of all the places we’ve been in the world, Tasmania is the one place we both really love and feel most at home together.